Champions Retreat Golf Club: Augusta National Women's Amateur 2019

-Champions Retreat Golf Club hosted the first 36 holes over two days on Arnold Palmer’s Island nine and Jack Nicklaus’ Bluff nine.
+In the inaugural event, Champions Retreat Golf Club hosted the first 36 holes over two days on Arnold Palmer’s Island nine and Jack Nicklaus’ Bluff nine.
 The entire field then plays Augusta National for an official practice round followed by the final round taking place at Augusta National.
 The final round features the top 30 competitors who made the cut.
 In the event of a tie after 54 holes, the winner will be decided by a sudden-death playoff.

 NBC Sports provided pre-event promotion across NBCUniversal’s portfolio, while Golf Channel delivered the highlights, live reports, and news coverage throughout the event, including onsite during the first two competitive rounds at Champions Retreat.

 Augusta National Women's Amateur 2020

 Augusta National Women's Amateur 2020 didn't take place due to the COVID-19 pandemic.

 Augusta National Women's Amateur 2021

 In a statement issued on January 12, 2021, Fred Ridley, Chairman of Augusta National Golf Club, announced that the Club intends to conduct the Augusta National Women’s Amateur and the Drive, Chip, and Putt National Finals as scheduled.
 Both of these competitions also intend to host a small number of patrons.
-Augusta National Women's Amateur 2021 is scheduled to take place from March 31 to April 3.
+Augusta National Women's Amateur 2021 took place from March 31 to April 3.

-Seventeen-year-old Tsubasa Kajitani became the first international ANWA champion and the first winner from Japan at Augusta National in any tournament with her playoff victory over Wake Forest's Emilia Migliaccio in 2021.
+Seventeen-year-old Tsubasa Kajitani became the first international ANWA champion, and the first winner from Japan at Augusta National in any tournament, with her playoff victory over Wake Forest's Emilia Migliaccio in 2021.
+The following week Japan's Hideki Matsuyama won the Masters.